picapes/install/notes/mobile-via-dns.md

 ![1000054249](https://github.com/user-attachments/assets/b314d164-2cbc-4321-8acf-e2bb67e93e11)

+Now `Restart` your mobile and continue the next step.

 ### Step 6
 Now visit `http://s.optifine.net/` and it should now show `✅ Successfully Installed on your Device.` with our PiCapes logo :)